 So what makes this a PWA?
 The site is fast and small and acts more like an app on your phone.
 You can install it on your device and still answer questions offline - very useful if you’re exploring the basement of a potential new home without a connection.

 So, should I move to a PWA?

 Sadly there’s no simple answer.
 Here are a few questions to consider:

 - What is your budget?
 PWAs tend to reduce software development costs and project management compared to native apps

 - Are you considering building a native app?
 Does it have to be a native app per se?

 - Are you renewing your website?

 - How is your traffic distributed, is most of it coming in via mobile?

-It is definitely not a case of one or the other, meaning you either build a native app or PWA, in fact PWAs should be thought of as yet another option in the ecosystem.
-There are many advantages to PWAs which will elevate user experience and conversion and are therefore certainly worth the consideration.
+It is not a case of one or the other, meaning you either build a native app or PWA.
+Instead, think of PWAs as another option in the ecosystem - they have many advantages which elevate user experience and conversion, so they’re definitely worth considering.